 PHOTOSHOOT worked with a local charity called Alex Angels and helped out at events.
 We also responded to a local radio, seeking help for a terminally ill young lady, whose final wish was to marry her sweetheart.
 All the PHOTOSHOOT editorial team attended the day and helped to make special memories.

-Blogs are great to promote competitions and then, of course, you can write about the winners.
+Blogs are great to promote competitions and gives you great content with before, during and the results.
 Product giveaways can also link in with an advertorial or article.
 If your readers win tickets for an event, ask them to take pictures with a little write-up for you or take pictures using the product or service that they won.

 Following our front cover competitions, we wrote a post of the ten winners of our first competition with Photocrowd.
 This was a nice way to thank the top ten for their effort and makes a good article to promote everyone involved.